Coler6/python_pubsub_examples/README.md

 If you have a solution please open a Pull Request or issue!

 Hope this helps!
 You can join my discord https://discord.gg/A8MXcQBKpf or open a issue if you have a problem with it.

+Notice: After 5 days the pubsubhubbub subscription will expire.
+You can simply create a task and resubscribe every 5 days.